CYP2C19: Pharmacogenomics

 Pharmacogenomics is a study that analyzes how an individual's genetic makeup affects the response to drugs of this individual.
-There are many common genetic variations that affect the expression of the CYP2C19 gene, which in turn influence the enzyme activity in the metabolic pathways of those drugs in which this enzyme is involved.
+There are many common genetic variations that affect the expression of the CYP2C19 gene, which in turn influences the enzyme activity in the metabolic pathways of those drugs in which this enzyme is involved.

-The Pharmacogene Variation Consortium keeps the Human CYP Allele Nomenclature Database and assigns labels to known polymorphisms that affect drug response.
-A label consists of an asterisk (*) character followed by a number.
-The most common variant (also called wild type) has CYP2C19*1 label.
+The Clinical Pharmacogenetics Implementation Consortium (CPIC) provides therapeutic guidelines that are widely utilized to suggest suitable treatment plans.
+These recommendations are particularly relevant for patients requiring antiplatelet medication and are based on the results of genotype testing.
+A key aspect of these CPIC guidelines is the translation of genotype to phenotype, a process that relies on the "star" nomenclature system maintained by the Pharmacogene Variation Consortium assigns labels to known polymorphisms that affect drug response.
+A label consists of a star (asterisk) character (*) followed by a number.
+The most common variant (also called wild type) has "CYP2C19*1" label.
 The variant genotypes of CYP2C19*2 (NM_000769.2:c.681GA; p.Pro227Pro; rs4244285), CYP2C19*3 (NM_000769.2:c.636G>A; p.Trp212Ter; rs4986893) and CYP2C19*17 (NM_000769.2:c.-806C>T; rs12248560) are major factors attributed to interindividual differences in the pharmacokinetics and response to CYP2C19 substrates.

 CYP2C19*2 and *3 (loss-of-function alleles) are associated with diminished enzyme activity, whereas CYP2C19*17 (gain-of-function allele) results in increased activity.
 The Working Group of the Association for Molecular Pathology Clinical Practice Committee recommended these three variant alleles to be included in the minimal clinical pharmacogenomic testing panel, called tier 1.
 The extended panel of variant alleles, called tier 2, additionally includes the following CYP2C19 alleles: *4.001 (*4A), *4.002 (*4B), *5, *6, *7, *8, *9, *10, and *35, all of them associated with diminished enzyme activity.
 Although these tier 2 alleles are included in many platforms, they were not included in the tier 1 recommendations because of low minor allele frequency (which can increase false-positive occurrences), less well-characterized impact on CYP2C19 function, or a lack of reference materials.
 In partnership with the clinical testing community, the Centers for Disease Control and Prevention established the Genetic Testing Reference Material Program to meet the need for publicly available characterized reference materials.
 Its goal is to improve the supply of publicly available and well-characterized genomic DNA used as reference materials for proficiency testing, quality control, test development/validation, and research studies.